-Ambetter from Coordinated Care Corporation complies with applicable Federal and Washington state civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex, gender identity or sexual identity.
-Ambetter from Coordinated Care does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex, gender identity or sexual orientation.
+Ambetter from Coordinated Care Corporation complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Ambetter from Coordinated Care does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.